-NetApp is rolling out a portfolio-wide refresh this week, with new midrange and high-end FAS storage arrays, and the introduction of a pre-configured stack for virtual
+NetApp is rolling out a portfolio-wide refresh this week, with new midrange and high-end FAS storage arrays, and the introduction of a pre-configured stack for virtual environments, solid state drives (SSDs) and inline compression for primary data.

 The new systems are the FAS3200 midrange, FAS6200 enterprise, and a FlexPod bundle that includes Cisco server and switching products and VMware server virtualization applications with the FAS3200.